sergio11/fake_news_classifier/README.md

 🙏 I would like to extend my heartfelt gratitude to [Santiago Hernández, an expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His incredible course on Deep Learning, available at Udemy, was instrumental in shaping the development of this project.
 The insights and techniques learned from his course were crucial in crafting the neural network architecture used in this classifier.

+🔍 This project was inspired by the Kaggle notebook [*EDA and Modelling on News Dataset (99% accuracy)*](https://www.kaggle.com/code/bansalvishesh/eda-and-modelling-on-news-dataset-99-accuracy) by **Vishesh Bansal**, which provided valuable insights into text preprocessing and classification workflows.

 ## 🌟 Explore My Other Cutting-Edge AI Projects! 🌟

 If you found this project intriguing, I invite you to check out my other AI and machine learning initiatives, where I tackle real-world challenges across various domains: